DA Checker for Free: The Complete 2024 Guide

 DA checker for free showing domain authority score on a laptop dashboard

-A DA checker for free gives you instant visibility into your website’s authority score and backlink health.
+A da checker for free gives you instant visibility into your website’s authority score and backlink health.

-How Does Domain Authority Actually Work?
+How Domain Authority Actually Works

 DA 1–30

 New or low-authority sites.
 Typical for recently launched domains or sites with minimal backlinks.
+However, this is a normal starting point — every authority site began here.

 DA 31–60